 let home = "127.0.0.1".parse::<IpAddr>().unwrap();

 We’re creating an IpAddr instance by parsing a hardcoded string.
 We can see that 127.0.0.1 is a valid IP address, so it’s acceptable to use unwrap here.
-However, having a hardcoded, valid string doesn’t change the return type of the parse method: we still get a Result value, and the compiler will still make us handle the Result as if the Err variant is still a possibility since the compiler isn’t smart enough to see that this string is always a valid IP address.
-If the IP address string came from a user instead of being hardcoded into the program, and therefore did have a possibility of failure, we’d definitely want to handle the Result in a more robust way instead.
+However, having a hardcoded, valid string doesn’t change the return type of the parse method: we still get a Result value, and the compiler will still make us handle the Result as if the Err variant is still a possibility because the compiler isn’t smart enough to see that this string is always a valid IP address.
+If the IP address string came from a user rather than being hardcoded into the program, and therefore did have a possibility of failure, we’d definitely want to handle the Result in a more robust way instead.

 Guidelines for Error Handling

-It’s advisable to have your code panic! when it’s possible that you could end up in a bad state—in this context, bad state is when some assumption, guarantee, contract, or invariant has been broken, such as when invalid values, contradictory values, or missing values are passed to your code—plus one or more of the following:
+It’s advisable to have your code panic! when it’s possible that your code could end up in a bad state.
+In this context, bad state is when some assumption, guarantee, contract, or invariant has been broken, such as when invalid values, contradictory values, or missing values are passed to your code—plus one or more of the following:

-The bad state is not something that’s expected to happen occasionally
+The bad state is not something that’s expected to happen occasionally.

-Your code after this point needs to rely on not being in this bad state
+Your code after this point needs to rely on not being in this bad state.

-There’s not a good way to encode this information in the types you use
+There’s not a good way to encode this information in the types you use.

-If someone calls your code and passes in values that don’t make sense, the best thing might be to panic! and alert the person using your library to the bug in their code so that they can fix it during development.
+If someone calls your code and passes in values that don’t make sense, the best choice might be to panic! and alert the person using your library to the bug in their code so they can fix it during development.
 Similarly, panic! is often appropriate if you’re calling external code that is out of your control, and it returns an invalid state that you have no way of fixing.

-When a bad state is reached, but it’s expected to happen no matter how well you write your code, it’s still more appropriate to return a Result rather than calling panic!.
-Examples of this include a parser being given malformed data, or an HTTP request returning a status that indicates you have hit a rate limit.
-In these cases, you should indicate that failure is an expected possibility by returning a Result in order to propagate these bad states upwards so that the caller can decide how they would like to handle the problem.
+When a bad state is reached, but it’s expected to happen no matter how well you write your code, it’s still more appropriate to return a Result rather than making a panic! call.
+Examples of this include a parser being given malformed data or an HTTP request returning a status that indicates you have hit a rate limit.
+In these cases, you should indicate that failure is an expected possibility by returning a Result to propagate these bad states upwards so the calling code can decide how to handle the problem.
 To panic! wouldn’t be the best way to handle these cases.

 When your code performs operations on values, your code should verify the values are valid first, and panic! if the values aren’t valid.
 This is mostly for safety reasons: attempting to operate on invalid data can expose your code to vulnerabilities.
-This is the main reason that the standard library will panic! if you attempt an out-of-bounds array access: trying to access memory that doesn’t belong to the current data structure is a common security problem.
+This is the main reason the standard library will panic! if you attempt an out-of-bounds memory access: trying to access memory that doesn’t belong to the current data structure is a common security problem.
 Functions often have contracts: their behavior is only guaranteed if the inputs meet particular requirements.
-Panicking when the contract is violated makes sense because a contract violation always indicates a caller-side bug, and it is not a kind of error you want callers to have to explicitly handle.
+Panicking when the contract is violated makes sense because a contract violation always indicates a caller-side bug, and it’s not a kind of error you want the calling code to have to explicitly handle.
 In fact, there’s no reasonable way for calling code to recover: the calling programmers need to fix the code.
 Contracts for a function, especially when a violation will cause a panic, should be explained in the API documentation for the function.